Alluxio/alluxio/integration/kubernetes/README.md

 Alluxio workers use `emptyDir` volumes with `sizeLimit` is an alpha feature in Kubernetes 1.8.
 Please enable the feature.

-Nodes running Alluxio workers require a manual step for using domain sockets
+Nodes running Alluxio workers require a manual step for using domain sockets.
+Execute the following on host nodes.
 ```bash
 mkdir /tmp/domain
 chmod a+w /tmp/domain